jiasong18/Ant-Media-Server-Wiki/Multi-Level-Cluster.md

 # What is Multi-Level Cluster?
 Ant Media Server can be scaled in different physical locations.
-You can set the region parameter of the servers to create sub clusters.
-Still you can make all nodes be in the same region by setting all region parameters with the same value or simply leaving it default.
-But separating the nodes into groups has some advantages in performance.
-Because each region will have their own origin node and the edges in a region will pull the stream from the origin of their region.
+You can set the node group parameter of the servers to create regions.
+Still you can make all nodes be in the same region by setting all node group parameters with the same value or using it with default.
+But separating the nodes into regions has some advantages in performance.
+Because each region will have their own origin node for a stream and the edges in a region will pull the stream from the origin of their region.

 # How does it work?

 Lets clarify the the case with an example scenario.

 * Publisher starts a stream and it is assigned to the Origin1 in the **Region1**.
 * Lets say, _Player1_ who is closed to **Region1** requests to play the stream.
 * _Player1_ is assigned to **Edge11** in **Region1**.